 Millions of Texans have lost their jobs or had their incomes impacted by the economic fallout during the COVID-19 pandemic.
-As a public health protection measure, the federal government announced a nationwide temporary halt on evictions designed to protect eligible renters from eviction for nonpayment of rent from September 4 until December 31, 2020.
+As a public health protection measure, the federal government announced a nationwide halt on evictions for nonpayment of rent from September 4 until December 31, 2020.

 While the actions provide temporary renter solutions, a potential eviction crisis still looms in the distance.
 As a result, the State Bar of Texas has collected the following resources for the public.

 This page will be updated as more resources become available.
 To suggest resources to be included on this page, please email firstname.lastname@example.org.

 Texans struggling to pay rent and facing possible eviction can turn to a new website — stoptxeviction.org — to find a step-by-step tool kit designed to help them understand the eviction process and their rights.